khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 ## Contractions

 We encourage the use of contractions to make writing simpler and easier to read.
 However, don’t make a sentence harder to understand just to follow this rule.
-For example, “do not” can give more emphasis than “don’t” when needed.
+For example, “do not” can give more emphasis than “don’t,” when needed.

 | Do | Don't |
 | --- | --- |